devaansh100/LightXML/README.md

 Implementation of the same can be viewed in the ```squeeze_and_excitation``` branch.

-Since the number of channels is less, reducing the dimesnions to 2 will not be very expressive.
+Since the number of channels is less, reducing the dimenions to 2 will not be very expressive.
 For that, we can perform some convolutions to increase the number of channels to accentuate the channel attention.

 ### Loss Correction